grgks/appointment-system-react/README.md

 </table>

 This project initially started as the **Capstone Project** for [Coding Factory, Athens University of Economics and Business (AUEB)](https://codingfactory.aueb.gr/) and has since evolved into a modern, scalable React-based frontend application for managing client appointments and user administration.
-Built with React 19, TypeScript, and TailwindCSS, it provides a clean interface for appointment scheduling, client management, and administrative tasks.
+Built with React 19, TypeScript, and TailwindCSS, it provides a clean interface for appointment scheduling, client management, and administrative tasks , and comprehensive security monitoring.

 The architecture is designed with scalability in mind, allowing for easy extension to new entities and features.

+**Recent enhancements** include a complete **Security Audit & Monitoring System** with real-time dashboards and CRUD activity tracking.

-Upcoming enhancements include **user profile settings**, advanced **email reminder workflows**, and additional administrative tools.
+**Upcoming features** include **user profile settings**, advanced **email reminder workflows**, and additional reporting capabilities.

 [![Latest Release](https://img.shields.io/github/v/release/grgks/appointment-system-react?color=brightgreen)](https://github.com/grgks/appointment-system-react/releases/tag/v1.0.0)